eduvpn/documentation/ACL.md

     aclGroupProvider: StaticProvider
     aclGroupList: [all]

-To `/etc/vpn-server-api/vpn.example/config.yaml` for the pool you want to enable the ACL for.
+To `/etc/vpn-server-api/vpn.example/config.yaml` for the profile you want to enable the ACL for.
 Here, the group with identifier `all` is given access.

 There are a number of backends available to fetch group membership